 For further information on running breakout rooms, check out Google’s instructional materials Google’s instructional materials.

 The simple integrated polling tool allows you to ask multiple-choice questions during a call.
 You can find polls in the same menu as breakout rooms, and clicking the link will start the process of creating and activating a poll:

 You can create as many polls as you like.
-Google provides further instructions here.
+Google provides further instructions further instructions about Meet polls.
 Clicking “launch” will make them available to participants immediately.
 However, you may wish to create polls in advance (for example, while students are busy in a breakout room) and launch them later.
 If so, click save.
 Protip!
 If you want to create your polls before class, you can start the Meet at any time, create your polls, save them, and hang up the call.
 They will still be there when you open the call at class time.
 For this to work, you must use the same Meet link.
 The polls are saved specifically in that call.